Text and Academic Authors Association

 Suggested reading

-What is the community’s role in resilience?
+What is the role of context?

 What do you think?